qrzn/qrzn.github.io/reading.md

 # Reading List

-**T**his list should give the student a thorough grounding on different views of our universe, falsely called by the semi-literate reality.
+**T**his list should give the student a thorough grounding on different views of our universe.

 ### Fiction